 Future iterations

-In 2021 we will be launching a , training, and a list of Workshop Guardians who can conduct workshop reviews.
+In 2021 we will be launching a Workshop Guardian program, training, and a list of Workshop Guardians who can conduct workshop reviews.
 We’ll also move the Workshop Review process from this Word-doc-based-approach into Event Engine 2.0.
 Event Engine 2.0 will also make workshop creation self-service.

 We welcome any feedback, comments, and suggestions: aws-workshops@amazon.com